 |Department of Engineering|

-In addition to these three tutorials, we also provide a quick reference guide to wxRegSurf's user interface.
+In addition to these four tutorials, we also provide a quick reference guide to wxRegSurf's user interface.

-wxRegSurf was written by Andrew Gee and Chris Bridge at Cambridge University Engineering Department.
+wxRegSurf was written by Andrew Gee, Chris Bridge and Aya Helmy at Cambridge University Engineering Department.
 Please direct all enquiries to Andrew Gee.
 The authors thank Diego Nehab for allowing unrestricted use of his RPly library, which wxRegSurf uses for reading and writing .ply files, and Joe Roberts for his help with the automatic batch file and SSM writers.

 T. Whitmarsh, G.M.
 Treece, A.H.
 Gee and K.E.S.
 Poole.
 The effects on the femoral cortex of a 24 month treatment compared to an 18 month treatment with teriparatide: a multi-trial retrospective analysis.
 PLoS ONE, Vol. 11, No. 2, e0147722, February 2016.

 T.D.
 Turmezei, G.M.
 Treece, A.H.
 Gee, A.F.
 Fotiadou and K.E.S.
 Poole.
 Quantitative 3D analysis of bone in hip osteoarthritis using clinical computed tomography.
 European Radiology, Vol. 26, No. 7, pp. 2047-2054, July 2016.

 P. Gunz, P. Mitteroecker and F.L.
 Bookstein.
 Semilandmarks in three dimensions.
 In D.E.
 Slice (editor), Modern Morphometrics in Physical Anthropology, pp. 73-98, Springer US, 2005.